New Balance 3190 v2 Review Facts

 The 3190 v2 aims to keep lightweight and durable without heavy lugs on the outsole, instead preferring lighter treads and flex grooves to keep the runner agile.
 Although it doesn’t feature thick pods or particularly tenacious tread, on dry running surfaces the 3190 v2 performs well, with many reviewers noting its fine grip on surfaces while its flex grooves allow a solid measure of control and flexibility for the well-attuned runner that knows their gait well.

 By providing a solid but not stiff trainer, New Balance struck a good balance between flexibility and firmness in the 3190 v2.
 With flex grooves lining the outsole and a flexible but one-piece seamless mesh comprising the upper, the runner will feel secure but not constrained by this trainer.
-Aiming for comfort and durability, the 3190 v2 also kept in mind the necessity for control and flexibility a runner must have, and with these two elements New Balance provides both in this shoe.
+Aiming for comfort and durability, the 3190 v2 also kept in mind the necessity for control and flexibility a runner must have, and with these two elements, New Balance provides both in this shoe.

 Well-balanced, the 3190 v2 offers excellent security of the foot in its flexible upper after lace-up while also providing a comfortable support in its RevLite foam midsole.
 Similarly, its snug fit keeps the foot in place throughout a ride.
 However, this is not a stability shoe.
 It features a neutral arch support and has been designed with the runner with a neutral pronation in mind.

 The 3190 v2 features a 12mm drop, slightly above average for today’s standard running shoe.
-For the heel-first runner (which is to say, the majority), this trainer will keep a healthy roll in your stride without the discomfort that a low or zero-drop may cause.
+For the heel-first runner (which is to say, the majority), this trainer will keep a healthy roll in their stride without the discomfort that a low or zero-drop may cause.

 - RevLite midsole foam provides a responsive, lightweight cushioning